rthatcher/t2/nodered-tutorial.md

     -  Set - msg.filename
     -  to - msg.payload

+This node sets the filename variable for the next node in the flow.

 ##### 4. **file in** node (from storage category) - _Read JSON File_

 Set the properties for this node: